 Why Study Dance?

-Dance is still an important part of the life of Berea, for many reasons.
+A Minor in Dance provides an opportunity for more in-depth study for students from any major.
 Dance opens doors to personal creativity and expressiveness.
 Dance provides physical and mental exercise simultaneously.
 Dance is a way of socializing and participating in healthful recreation.
 For many, dance is a great stress reliever.

-Students who choose the Minor in Dance come from fields as diverse as Education, Biology, Physical Education, Psychology, and Nursing.
+Students who choose to study dance come from fields as diverse as Education, Biology, Physical Education, Psychology, and Nursing.
 Some choose it for personal development, while others plan to pursue careers in such fields as Dance Therapy, Theater, Music, Counseling, or Physical Therapy.
-Because dance is required in elementary and secondary education, a certified teacher with a Minor in Dance may be a more attractive candidate for a teaching position.